 Thoracic Outlet Syndrome is a group of disorders that involve the compression and irritation of the nerves, arteries, and veins in the lower neck and chest.
 Pain is a major symptom and can be intermittent or constant and varies in severity and quality.
 The pain can involve the lower neck, collar bone, arm, and hand.
 Numbness in the hand is common.
 Symptoms are typically worsened with lifting the arm overhead.

 Referred pain is pain that is perceived or felt in an area that is different in the location from where the actual tissue injury occurs.
 A classic example is a heart attack.
 The actual tissue injury is in the heart muscle.
 The pain from a heart attack however is oftentimes is referred or felt in the arm.
-Arm pain at night can be referred pain and if it persistent warrants evaluation.
+Arm pain at night can be referred pain and if it is persistent warrants evaluation.

 Autoimmune diseases are where your own immune system attacks itself.
 Common examples include Rheumatoid Arthritis and Lupus.
 Pain is common and can occur at night.

 When Should I Worry about Arm Pain at Night?

 If arm pain is infrequent and mild it most likely is a result of overactivity and does not warrant worry or evaluation.
 Warning signs that are concerning include.

 - Arm pain that progressed from intermittent to constant